-Expressing next to your baby's incubator / cot where you can see and hear your baby using our woodland and under the sea themed screens for privacy on NICU, and curtains around each space on Wythenshawe NNU.
-Watch videos and photos of your baby when you are at home.
+Expressing next to your baby's incubator / cot where you can see and hear your baby using our woodland and under the sea themed screens for privacy.
+Watching videos and photos of your baby when you are at home.

 Smell